-Applications for Fellowships open once a year, for an October start.
+Applications for Fellowships open once a year in March, for an October start.

-From 2021, Postdoctoral Fellowships will be renamed Early Career Research Fellows and Visiting and Research Fellows will be merged into one category ‘Research Fellows’ with terms from 6 months to 3 years.
+From 2021, Postdoctoral Fellowships have been renamed Early Career Research Fellows and Visiting and Research Fellows will be merged into one category ‘Research Fellows’ with terms from 6 months to 3 years.
+Those wishing to apply must supply the following:

 Appointments are made by a committee drawn from the Institute’s external Advisory Council, as well as senior IES staff and Fellows.
 Candidates are notified of the outcome of their application by the end of April.
 All Fellows will be required to produce a short annual report of their activities as they contribute to research in English and the work of the IES.